2026 James Beard Awards

 Which of the James Beard Foundation values does Josh align with?

 Josh began his career in the “old school” restaurant industry where employees worked long hours in hot kitchens, didn’t receive benefits and where working in restaurants wasn’t considered an “real” career.
-He started to form ideas on how restaurants should be run, especially regarding employee respect and transparency, and used these values to inform his own concepts, 1808 American Bistro, Veritas and most recently, SPECK Italian Eatery.
+He started to form ideas on how restaurants should be run, especially regarding employee respect and transparency, and used these values to inform his own concepts, Veritas and SPECK Italian Eatery.
 Josh has made it his mission to make working in the restaurant industry a legitimate, sustainable career path.
 His first priority?
 Adding a 3% tax to each customer’s bill that goes directly toward employee’s health insurance, 401K matching and salaries.
 He’s found that customers appreciate the transparency of this policy and are happy to pay extra to support the lives of servers and kitchen staff, particularly after having an outstanding dining experience.

 This transparent approach to employment has made its way to SPECK’s menu, too.
 Josh seeks to find honest, hardworking purveyors of ingredients, and he’s found that taking the longer route and staying patient is the best way to create a menu that customers will love.
 Oftentimes, cutting corners and finding quick fixes manifests itself in subpar dishes, but he relies on bright, fresh herbs, high-quality olive oil and simple sauces to create the best possible product for his guests.